consta-l/cream-docs/content/docs/developer/untokens.md

 `RETURN:` 0 on success, otherwise an Error code

-Before supplying an asset, users must first approve the crToken to access their token balance.
+Before supplying an asset, users must first approve the unToken to access their token balance.

-### *?* CEther
+### CEther

 ```jsx
 function mint() payable